 The movie location of the village in Seven Samurai was a set built in the Tagata District on the Izu Peninsula in Shizuoka at the request of director Akira Kurosawa.

-At the time, Seven Samurai made the headlines with a budget of half million dollars while most movies then were filmed with seven time less.
-Filming took 148 days - 4 times more than originally planned - with Kurosawa being intransigeant about the authenticy of the film but also battling with difficult natural conditions.
+At the time, Seven Samurai made the headlines with a budget of half a million dollars while most movies then were filmed seven timeless.
+Filming took 148 days – 4 times more than originally planned – with Kurosawa being intransigeant about the authenticity of the film but also battling with difficult natural conditions.